benlipp/crappy-commit/README.md

 Simply run the command 'crap' in a git repo to add all files and push with a crappy commit message.

-Or, you can run 'crap add <INSERT MESSAGE HERE>' to add custom messages to your message list.
+Or, you can run 'crap add $INSERT\_MESSAGE\_HERE' to add custom messages to your message list.

 'crap install' downloads a fresh copy of the message list.